 Homework Task: Choose an explorer (apart from Shackleton or Armstrong) - create a biography of their life including their successful and failed explorations.
-Consider the presentation of your project and bring it in to share with the class by Monday 15^{th} July.
+Consider the presentation of your project and bring it in to share with the class by Monday 12th July, either as a power point or on paper.